 The arts are critical to our well-being, and have been for thousands of years.
 As architects, it is our role to design places where the community can feel safe, feel welcomed, and enjoy themselves.
 These beliefs drive us to explore and curate operational and design solutions to help make public performance spaces safer as they reopen, while contributing to their long-term sustainability.

-Please download the Staging-A-Comeback Sneak Peak: A collection of creative ideas to help theaters reopen safely.
+Please click here to download the Staging-A-Comeback Sneak Peek: A collection of creative ideas to help theaters reopen safely.

 THOUGHTS, IDEAS AND QUESTIONS

 As you can see, we are ready to get to work.
 Our team has spent months cultivating creative ways performances can continue during this pandemic and we’re not out of ideas yet.
 However, the best solutions come from partnership and mutual understanding.
 If you are looking for a partner to help you continue operating, please consider reaching out to us at email@example.com.
 We would love the opportunity to help you get to opening night.

 We believe that staging a successful comeback will come down to three important values: